Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 ...
 ```

-It would be tedious to repeat this for every AI Engine, so a utility has been created that will extract this information for all AI Engines.
+It would be tedious to repeat this for every AI Engine, so a utility has been created that extracts this information for all AI Engines.
 Navigate back to `Emulation-AIE/Work/aie`, and type `GetDeclare.sh`.
 The output starts as follows:

 ```C++
 Row 0